ToxicEnvelope/XSYS-ransomeware-v2/README.md

                               as AES, SHA256 and CDC block manipulations on files system.
 ---
 Compile and Execute:
-    In order to complie and execute this project, you want to install `pyinstaller` module.
+    In order to compile and execute this project, you want to install `pyinstaller` module.
     Follow the instruction below in the link about the HOW-TO compile to .exe